Cane Hill (band): Too Far Gone and Kill The Sun EP (2018–present)

-Cane Hill released their second full length album Too Far Gone on January 19, 2018, through Rise Records.
+Cane Hill released their second full-length album Too Far Gone on January 19, 2018, through Rise Records.

-The band supported Motionless in White's Graveyard Shift Tour in the UK and Europe with Ice Nine Kills from January 18th-28th.
+The band supported Motionless in White's Graveyard Shift Tour in the UK and Europe with Ice Nine Kills from January 18-28th.
 Cane Hill also supported Of Mice & Men's Defy Tour with Blessthefall, Fire From the Gods, and MSCW from February 1 to March 8 and performed at A Day to Remember's Self Help Festival on March 3.

-Cane Hill's singles, "It Follows" and "Lord of the Flies", were the theme songs for the NXT TakeOver: New Orleans that took place on April 7, 2018 at the Smoothie King Center in New Orleans, Louisiana.
+Cane Hill's singles, "It Follows" and "Lord of the Flies", were the theme songs for the NXT TakeOver: New Orleans that took place on April 7, 2018, at the Smoothie King Center in New Orleans, Louisiana.
 The band performed "It Follows" to start off the event and also performed NXT Woman's Champion Ember Moon's theme song with Lzzy Hale.

 On July 25, 2018, Cane Hill announced their first headlining tour in North America which spans from September 21 through November 3 with support from Sharptooth and Afterlife.

 On November 16, 2018, Cane Hill announced that they will release their semi-acoustic EP Kill the Sun on January 18, 2019.
 The title track and lead single "Kill the Sun", was released the day the band announced the EP.
-Music videos for the songs "86'd: No Escape" and "Acid Rain" were released from the EP.
+Music videos for the songs "86d - No Escort" and "Acid Rain" were released from the EP.

 In late 2020, the band released "Power of the High" and "Kill Me", two of three tracks on the upcoming Vol. 1 Krewe de la Mort EP.
 The band released a series of EP's throughout 2021, confirmed by guitarist James Barnett during a Twitch interview in early 2021.
-Both singles were well-received by metal fans and journalists.
+Both singles were well received by metal fans and journalists.

 In February 2021, the band released the single "God Is The Enemy" during a YouTube livestream.
 All three singles were recorded at Konkrete Studios in Kenner, Louisiana by producer and engineer Jonathan Dolese.
-A few months later in April, Cane Hill released the first single from Vol. 2, "Blood and Honey".
+A few months later in April, Cane Hill released the first single from Vol. 2, "Blood and Honey" along with a music video.

+In April 2024, Cane Hill released singles "Ecstacy in Grief" and "The Midnight Sun" with its own music video.

+On July 24, 2024, the band released the single "Fade (Into You)", accompanied with a music video, simultaneously announcing the release of their upcoming third album, A Piece of Me I Never Let You Find, released on November 1 through Out of Line Music.
+On August 28th, the band released another single from the upcoming album, "Permanence in Sleep".